-Although rare in service, an internal arc fault cannot be ruled out completely, and so manufacturers are now designing equipment to withstand internal arc faults, and to minimise the consequences of an internal fault.
-The standards for the requirements differ considerably, as for example, the requirements of ANSI are not the same as for IEC.
+As an internal arc fault cannot be ruled out completely, manufacturers are designing equipments to withstand internal arc faults.
+The standards for the requirements differ considerably for example the requirements of ANSI are not the same as for IEC.
 But the standards are continuing to evolve as this issue becomes more understood.

-The design of a new range of withdrawable metal-clad cubicle must provide the maximum safety to operating personnel and cope with a number of different demands, including the ability to limit the consequences of a fault to the compartment in which it occurs.
+The design of a new range of withdrawable metal-clad cubicle shall provide the maximum safety to operating personnel and cope up with different demands.
 These cubicles shall be built with segregated compartments, doors and front covers designed to withstand severe stresses without allowing the effects of the arc to come outside.
-The paper describes the design of MV switchgear with respect to internal arc, both from an operational and from an operator safety point of view.
+The paper describes the development with respect to internal arc, both from an operational and and an operator safety point of view.